PanosEconomou/notes/Conformal_Fields/Boson.md

 $$
 \phi_\alpha = A\delta\left(\Theta_0-\alpha\right)\prod_{n=1}^{\infty} \exp\left[ \frac{4\pi gR^2}{n} \theta_{-n}\tilde \theta_{-n}\right]v
 $$
-where the first part is there because we want to fix the zero mode too.
+where the first part is there because we want to fix the zero mode too (Notice that $f(-X)$ satisfies the Neumann boundary condition instead).
 A way we can write this is to use the commutation relations
 $$
 i =[\Theta_0,P_0] = g\pi R^2[\Theta_0, (\theta_0 + \tilde \theta_0)].
 $$